kelseyabreu/TopicTrends/README.md

 1. When a new idea is submitted, it's stored in the database
 2. A background task processes the clustering algorithm
-3. Updated clusters are emitted to all connected clients
+3. Updated topics are emitted to all connected clients
 4. The UI refreshes to show the new organization

 ## Troubleshooting